sliverarmory/private-armory/README.md

 ### FAQ

+#### Can I override packages from the official Sliver Armory?

+Yes, the Sliver client will install packages from 3rd party Armories before checking the official Sliver Armory.
+This allows you to override packages by creating a private package with the same `command_name`.

 #### Is this the same code that the official Sliver Armory uses?

-No. The official Sliver Armory is entirely hosted on public GitHub, i.e. none of the official armory's underlying infrastructure is managed by the Sliver authors.
-However, this model is not viable for private/3rd party armories, and thus this implementation allows you to self-host your own armory.
+No. The official Sliver Armory is entirely hosted on public GitHub, i.e. none of the official Armory's underlying infrastructure is managed by the Sliver authors.
+However, this model is not viable for private/3rd party armories, and thus this implementation allows you to self-host your own Armory.

+#### Does External Armory support authentication?

+Yes, out of the box External Armory supports a simple token authentication scheme, feel free to submit a PR to support other types of authentication.

 ### License - GPLv3